-When I am writing my CSA newsletter at the eleventh hour, I am furiously looking for recipes to include to help my customers enjoy the products included in the share.
-Everyday Chef is a cooking resource at Valley Farm Fresh that was developed to increase consumption of local foods in the Upper Valley.
-This bank of hundreds of recipes, techniques, and hints is a great resource for farmers to share with your customers.
+When I am writing my CSA newsletter at the eleventh hour, I am furiously looking for recipes to help my customers enjoy the products included in their share.

-Below is an example of what you will find at Everyday Chef.
-This recipe was added to the blog in response to farmers requesting more recipes for napa cabbage, which grows so well here, but that customers are often flummoxed by.
+We added this recipe in response to farmers requesting more recipes for napa cabbage, which grows so well here.
+However, customers are often flummoxed by this veggie.

 Cabbage, cabbage, everywhere – this is the time of year for the versatile Brassica.
-Napa cabbage (also called celery cabbage and Chinese cabbage) grows well in our region and is often found in fall CSA shares, at farmers’ markets, and farmstands so here is an easy recipe for this crunchy vegetable.
+Napa cabbage (also called celery cabbage and Chinese cabbage) grows well in our region and is often found in fall CSA shares, farmers’ markets, and farm stands, so here is an easy recipe for this crunchy vegetable.

 1 head napa cabbage, rough chopped